MatusKysel/bnbridge.exchange/README.md

 # BNBridge

 ### Features:
-- [x] Issue a new token on the Binance network.
 - [x] Swap a token from ERC20 to BEP2.
-- [x] List newly issued token on Binance DEX.
-- [x] Create a new BNB account.

 ### Repository
 ## ./bnbridge
 Front end website allowing for BNB to ERC bridge support.

-## ./cli
-Binance CLI utility.

 ## ./sdk
 API used to interact with the CLI utility, Binance javascript SDK and Web3.js to enable BNB to ERC bridge utility.